Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 -   `INITIATING` **[string][5]** The (outgoing) call is being started.
 -   `INITIATED` **[string][5]** The (outgoing) call has been sent over the network, but has not been received.
 -   `RINGING` **[string][5]** The call has been received by both parties, and is waiting to be answered.
+-   `EARLY_MEDIA` **[string][5]** The call has not been answered, but media is already being received.
+This may be network-ringing media, IVR system media, or other pre-answer medias.
+When early media is supported, this state may replace the Ringing state.
 -   `CANCELLED` **[string][5]** The call was disconnected before it could be answered.
 -   `CONNECTED` **[string][5]** Both parties are connected and media is flowing.
 -   `ON_HOLD` **[string][5]** Both parties are connected but no media is flowing.